BWR

 Mindfulness

-As stated under Negative Reasoning HABITS, all of our behaviors were influenced by the environment and people around us heavily influenced our learning.
+As explained under the section Negative Reasoning, our habits often stem from learned responses shaped by past experiences and environmental influences from those around us.
+These patterns, once adaptive, can become reactive over time, reinforcing behaviors that no longer serve our growth.
 This included all aspects of our behaviors, such as reasoning, communication, and reactive actions.
 Every fear we experienced, along with all our happy and pleasant moments, were learned and stored in our brains as habit patterns.

 These habit patterns became deeply ingrained, making them difficult to break later in life.
 The roots of these patterns lie in the consistent repetition of behaviors and experiences during our formative years.
 Because these patterns were established so early, they often feel automatic and natural, which is why changing them can be a challenging task.